CodinPanGuin/WebbinWithPanguin/blog/0002-MyToolBox.md

 ---
 ## Browser
-I use [Firefox](https://www.mozilla.org/en-GB/firefox/new/) as my main browser I like how I can costuming it with [userChrome.css](https://www.userchrome.org/), the extentions it has.
+I use [Firefox](https://www.mozilla.org/en-GB/firefox/new/) as my main browser I like how I can customize, it with [userChrome.css](https://www.userchrome.org/), the extensions it has.

 ---
 ### Extensions I could recommend:
-- [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/): An efficient element blocker that may primari be used for blocking advertisements but it can do so much more.
+- [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/): An efficient element blocker that may primarily be used for blocking advertisements, but it can do much more.
 It can block scripts, frames, and more.
-You dont like join button on youtube?
-You can block it easily.<br><br>
+Don't like the join button on YouTube?
+You can easily block it.<br><br>
 - [Copy PlainText](https://addons.mozilla.org/en-US/firefox/addon/copy-plaintext/): As the name suggests, this extension allows you to copy text without any formatting.
 In two click.<br><br>
 - [ClearUrls](https://addons.mozilla.org/en-US/firefox/addon/clearurls/): This extension removes tracking elements from URLs.
-This is useful for privacy when you want to share things with others with out giving away information about you.<br><br>
+This is useful for privacy when you want to share things with others without giving away information about yourself.<br><br>

 ---